 To apply for benefits, a claimant must first file an application online, by telephone, mail, or in person at a local Social Security field office.
 Staff in SSA field offices receive the application and determine whether the claimant meets nonmedical eligibility requirements, such as work history and earnings.
-If they do, their applications are then forwarded to state Disability Determination Services (DDS) offices for a medical
+If they do, their applications are then forwarded to state Disability Determination Services (DDS) offices for a medical determination.
+DDS staff-generally a team comprised of disability examiners and medical consultants-review the claimant's eligibility based on the medical and vocational requirements.
+Specifically, DDS examiners assemble any medical and vocational information for the claim.
+This can involve referring the claimant for consultative exams with physicians or psychologists if recent medical records are unavailable.
+DDS examiners use this information to make an initial disability determination.
+Claimants who are dissatisfied with the initial DDS determination may request a "reconsideration" of the claim, which is

-12ALJs issue decisions and dismissals, and they also make other types of decisions for SSA's programs.
+&lt;sup>12ALJs issue decisions and dismissals, and they also make other types of decisions for SSA's programs.

-1342 U.S.C. §§ 423(d)(1) and 1382c(a)(3)(A).
+&lt;sup>1342 U.S.C. §§ 423(d)(1) and 1382c(a)(3)(A).
 Substantial gainful activity is work activity that involves significant physical or mental activities that is done for pay or profit, regardless of whether profit is realized.
 20 C.F.R. §§ 404.1572, 416.972.
 For 2021, SSA set substantial gainful activity as monthly earnings above \$2,190 for blind individuals and \$1,310 for non-blind individuals.
 Children under the age of 18 must meet different disability criteria to be eligible for SSI.
 Specifically, they must have a medically determinable physical or mental impairment that causes marked and severe functional limitations and that has lasted or is expected to last for a continuous period of at least 1 year or result in death.
 42 U.S.C. § 1382c(a)(3)(C).